flotiq/nextjs-starter-boilerplate/README.md

 ===========================

 Kick off your project with this hello-world boilerplate.
 This starter ships with the main Next JS configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
-Check out live demo: [flotiq-nextjs-boilerplate.netlify.app](flotiq-nextjs-boilerplate.netlify.app)
+Check out live demo: [https://flotiq-nextjs-boilerplate.netlify.app](https://flotiq-nextjs-boilerplate.netlify.app)

 ## Quick start